ITingHung/Introduction-to-Deep-Reinforcement-Learning/Introduction-to-Deep-Reinforcement-Learning.md

 Notice that the reward functions are different in these two cases, we can't compare the value of their Total Reward.

 ## Comment
-According to the result in DQL Implementation, it is clear that the reward function has a great effect on agent's action.
-A better designed reward function will lead to better effiency that an agent learns from interacting with the environment.
+1. According to the result in DQL Implementation, it is clear that the reward function has a great effect on the agent's action.
+A better designed reward function will lead to better effiency for an agent to learn from the environment.
+2. In Deep Q-Learning, a neural network structure is used for dealing with large-scale problems.
+However, the model will become more complex which decrease its explanation.
+Besides, there are more hyper parameters needed to be tuned in the Deep Q-Network model.

 ## Reference
 Machine Learning Method: [Supervised vs. Unsupervised vs. Reinforcement](https://www.aitude.com/supervised-vs-unsupervised-vs-reinforcement/)